r0-han/TryHackMe/root/TryHackMe/Dav.md

 1. user.txt<br>
 Answer : 449b40fe93f78a938523b7**********

-* Now for root, type 'sudo -l' to see for user permissions.
+* Now for root, type 'sudo -l' to see for list of user privileges.
 We find that we can run '/bin/cat'.
 Now for root.txt type ( ' *sudo /bin/cat /root/root.txt* ' ).

 2. root.txt <br>
 Answer : 101101ddc16b0cdf65ba0b**********